An engraving of a satyr and ram locking horns with each other.

 But even in those weakened days, the laws of chronomancy held true, much to the chagrin of Phanes’ priests.
 The Gods are unchanging and eternal, exempt from our mortal notions of time; why, then, should prayer and magic be beholden to our earthly rules?
 It was by accident that, last year (1970 BCE to us uptimers), the cult discovered an exception.

 It was high noon on midwinter’s day.
-The high priest Libanomene and their assistant Ombrosilphion were readying themselves for an expedition to gods-know-when, gods-know-why (the precise order of the day has been forgotten since), and as a ruddy scythe clattered to the floor, all seemed well.
+The high priest Libanomene and their assistant Ombrosilphios were readying themselves for an expedition to gods-know-when, gods-know-why (the precise order of the day has been forgotten since), and as a ruddy scythe clattered to the floor, all seemed well.
 But, just as the cult’s other members were shuffling out the room to tend to other business, Libanomene returned to the circle in a state of frenzy, barely a few minutes after they had left.
 They claimed to have seen visions of a distant future, with their first and second eyes, no less, of dark golden clouds blotting out the sky, onyx-shard buildings cutting through, and — well, my drinking companion passed out before they could say what else was spoken of.

 The priest’s assistant, however, was unaccounted for, and a search party set out.
 For days on end, they scoured Delphi’s hills and valleys, until they found the missing faun, battered, bruised, and broken-horned, in an ivy-covered ditch.
-Ombrosilphion was despatched back to the temple, wrapped in a woolen blanket, and fed a steaming bowl of soup.
+Ombrosilphios was despatched back to the temple, wrapped in a woolen blanket, and fed a steaming bowl of soup.
 Once the trembling cultist mustered up the ability to speak, they revealed that they had been lying there, unsure of what had happened, for “seven days and seven nights”.

 It had been three days since the rite.